Pix by Chris Marais

 There was no street address, no postal code, no province.
 My uncle had found an email where I’d told him about our new life (and neighbours) in this small Karoo town, but couldn’t get hold of us to find out our postal details in time.

-Yet the fine ladies at the local post office (I have discovered) know all.
-They are super-efficient and kind, and on occasion even remember our birthdays.
-They wish us well by stuffing greetings into our post box.
+Yet the ladies at the local post office simply popped it into our neighbour’s post box, because they know everyone.
 Would this ever have happened in Joburg?
 I think not.